 Step 1: Purchase Self-Tanner

 I have tried many self-tanning products.
 I have a few favourites that I want to share with you girls!
 My number one at the moment is the Loving Tan 2 Hour Express Dark.
-I can’t even being to tell you how many compliments I have had since I started using it a couple of months ago.
+I can’t even begin to tell you how many compliments I have had since I started using it a couple of months ago.
 The main reason I tried it was because I hate the smell of self-tanning products and the reviews were really good.
 Unfortunately, the main ingredient to help you tan is the culprit of the strong smell.
 I will say that this one is the least strong I have tried thus far!
 My absolute favourite for an instant glow is Vita Liberata Body Blur in Latte.
 It’s like makeup for your legs.
 I promise you will love it!
 For the face, you HAVE to get the Face Tan-Luxe illuminating drops.
-All you do is put five drops mixed in with your light moisturizer at night and you will wake up looking like you were just in Hawaii!
+All you do is put three-five drops mixed in with your light moisturizer at night and you will wake up looking like you were just in Hawaii!

 Step 2: Prep the night before